JakartaLaw/datascience-template/{{cookiecutter.project_name}}/README.md

 # Makefile

-The Makefile allows structuring workflow.
-Essentially it is able to check whether changes have happened to a code file, and if that change is newer than it's outcome it will rerun that specific file.
+The Makefile allows structuring your workflow.
+Essentially, it is able to check whether changes have happened to a code file, and if that change is newer than it's outcome it will rerun that specific file.
 This can make running code much easier.

+## First thing
+run `make scaffold`, which build extra folders for output etc

 # Managing Environment